 This module builds upon the knowledge gained in the Language and Texts module.
 In Language and Creativity you will use your knowledge of linguistic theory to produce your own texts across a range of forms and genres.
 You will consider topics including persuasive language, metaphor and parody, as well as humour, puns and other wordplay.
 You will also explore language change over time: how new words are formed and how existing words develop new meanings.
 You will study and create literary texts as well as non-literary texts, such as advertisements, political speeches, newspaper headlines, comedy sketches, song lyrics, graffiti and memes.

-This module is designed as a gentle introduction to English Language study.
+This module is designed as an introduction to English Language study.
 Instead of looking at abstract theories about language rules, you will learn through the close analysis of real texts.
 These will include literary texts such as novels and non-literary texts such as newspaper articles, advertising and social media.
-We adopt a broad definition of ‘text’ which also includes multimedia texts like videos and memes.
+We adopt a broad definition of ‘text’ which also includes multimedia formats like videos and memes.
 You will examine these texts in terms of their structure, the words used within them, and their impact on the reader (introducing you to the linguistic concepts of lexis, semantics, syntax, grammar and pragmatics).
 In doing this you will develop core skills in data collection and analysis, and in summarising and evaluating key findings.

 This module will provide you with the knowledge and skills to identify and discuss examples of literature which are drawn from different cultural contexts.
 You will study a range of texts which will provide you with a broad knowledge of the relationship between literature and culture and you will identify and discuss the ways in which literary form has been adapted and appropriated to accommodate different cultural contexts and the retelling of canonical tales.
 You will do this by studying a range of paired texts which offer contrasting and often competing viewpoints and which reflect upon both literature’s place within the world and its power to shape the world.